Kotlin vs Java: Which One to Choose for Android App Development?

 - Easy to Learn

-- Perfect for both Native and cross-platform app development
+- Perfect for both Native and hybrid development

 - Rich Libraries and Modules

 - Facilitate agile development process

 - Large Community Support